Symmetry Breaking from Monopole Condensation in QED$_3$: Phase Diagram of QED with Triplet Mass

 This scenario was already discussed at the end of section~\ref{massesVWintro}: it is precisely the breaking pattern associated with condensation of the~$SU(2)_f$ triplet fermion bilinear~$\vec \CO = i \b \psi \, \vec \sigma \, \psi$ (which we take, without loss of generality, to lie along the~$\vec e_3$ direction).
 It therefore leads, at low energies, to two NGBs described by a sigma model into~$\C\P^1$.

 Since there is an unbroken time-reversal symmetry at every point on the~$\C\P^1$ (which coincides with~$\t \CT$ in~\eqref{CtTonMonopole} at the north and south poles), the anomaly~\eqref{U(1)anomalyii} remains non-trivial.
-Indeed, as we showed around~\eqref{mdotnintro}, the~$\C\P^1$ model can be trivially gapped by a~$\left(U(1)_f \times U(1)_m\right)/\Z_2$ preserving mass-term~\eqref{mzmass}.
+Indeed, as we showed around~\eqref{mdotnintro}, the~$\C\P^1$ model can be trivially gapped by a~$\left(U(1)_f \times U(1)_m\right)/\Z_2$-preserving mass term~\eqref{mzmass}.
 There must then be an additional dynamical sector with~unbroken~$\left(U(1)_f \times U(1)_m\right)/\Z_2$ and~$\t \CT$ symmetry that matches the anomaly at each point of the~$\C\P^1$.
 This sector would then be fibered over the~$\C\P^1$, much as the Hopf fiber~$\sigma$ of our~$\t S^3$ sigma model with metric~\eqref{HopfMetricIntro} is fibered over the~$\C\P^1$ base.

 There are two possibilities for this dynamical sector: \begin{itemize} \item[2a.)]
 It could be gapped, with a non-invertible TQFT at low energies that matches the anomaly via symmetry fractionalization (see~\cite{Brennan:2022tyl,Delmastro:2022pfo} for a recent discussion).
 An explicit example of this kind, with further details, is described in section~\ref{section: TQFT deformation}.
-Note, however, that this scenario is not consistent with the constraint that turning on a small triplet mass~$\vec m$ leads to a Coulomb phase with spontaneously broken~$U(1)_m$, because the mass operator~$\vec \CO$ flows to zero in the TQFT.
+Note, however, that this scenario is not consistent with the constraint that turning on a small triplet mass~$\vec m$ leads to a Coulomb phase with spontaneously broken~$U(1)_m$.

 \item[2b.)]
 It could be a gapless, symmetry-preserving CFT with~$\left(U(1)_f \times U(1)_m\right)/\Z_2$ and~$\t \CT$ symmetries that matches the anomaly.
 In this scenario, the~$U(1)_f$-preserving fermion mass~$\vec m = m \vec e_3$ can flow to a non-trivial operator in the CFT that preserves all of its symmetries and drives it into a Coulomb phase.
-While this scenario is, strictly speaking, compatible with our general constraints, it involves an unnatural tuning, because the massless CFT point has to emerge at exactly~$m = 0$; but from the point of view of the CFT this value of the mass is not in any way singled out.\footnote{~The point~$m = 0$ is only natural if there is symmetry-enhancement to (at least) $U(2)$ in the CFT, a possibility we already considered in 1.) above.} A natural scenario would involve the CFT appearing at some non-zero mass~$m \neq 0$ (since dialing~$m$ amounts to one tuning), but this is ruled out by the requirement that there be no phase transitions at any~$ m \neq 0$.
+While this scenario is, strictly speaking, compatible with our general constraints, it involves an unnatural tuning: the massless CFT point has to emerge at exactly~$m = 0$; but from the point of view of the CFT this value of the mass is (in the absence of symmetry-enhancement) not in any way singled out.

 \end{itemize}